 However, every year many people die doing an activity they love, and it can be all too easy to overlook the dangers that you can face out on the trail.
-Here are a few things you should be looking out for and considering before you lace up the boots and head out to see where the path will take you.
+Here are a few things you should be looking out for and considering before you lace up your boots and head out to see where the path will take you.

-Depending On A GPS
+Depending on GPS

 Make sure you are choosing a route that is appropriate for your level of fitness, that you have enough food and drink, and that you maintain your focus even when you are tired, otherwise accidents can happen all too easily.

-Crossing Rivers And Streams
+Crossing Rivers and Streams

-Leave Yourself Plenty Of Time
+Give Yourself Plenty of Time